 Sugar Mill and Fertiliser Manufacturing Facility, Myanmar

-SLP Environmental was appointed to prepare an Environmental and Social Impact Assessment (ESIA) for a large sugar mill and fertiliser manufacturing facility situated in Mandalay Division, Central Myanmar.
+SLP Environmental consultants prepared an Environmental and Social Impact Assessment (ESIA) for a large sugar mill and fertiliser manufacturing facility situated in Mandalay Division, Central Myanmar.
 Our client was considering a joint venture to invest in the renovation and expansion of the facility and required the ESIA to be prepared as part of the overall transaction due diligence process.

 The ESIA study was conducted and reported in accordance with the requirements of the EIA Division; Ministry of Natural Resources and Environmental Conservation (MONREC) and the Myanmar Investment Commission (MIC) as well as guidance presented in the International Finance Corporation (IFC) 2012 Performance Standards and Environmental Health and Safety Guideline for Sugar Manufacturing (2007).